VisActor/VMind/docs/assets/api/en/parseCSVData.md

 Returns an object containing two properties:

-- fieldInfo: Type of SimpleFieldInfo[], representing the parsed field information, each element is an object, containing the following properties:
+- fieldInfo: Type of FieldInfo[], representing the parsed field information, each element is an object, containing the following properties:

 ```bash
 - fieldName: string type, representing the field name.